vyos/vyos-documentation/docs/configexamples/pppoe-ipv6-basic.rst

    set interfaces pppoe pppoe0 firewall in ipv6-name 'WAN_IN'
    set interfaces pppoe pppoe0 firewall local ipv6-name 'WAN_LOCAL'

-Note to allow router to receive DHCPv6 response from ISP, we need to allow packets with source port 547 (server) and destination port 546 (client).
+Note to allow the router to receive DHCPv6 response from ISP.
+We need to allow packets with source port 547 (server) and destination port 546 (client).